bytecodealliance/rfcs/accepted/cranelift-egraph.md

 - Add that better version as e-nodes in the e-graph (creating new e-classes or using existing ones depending on whether each e-node deduplicates to an existing one or not);
-- And finally, *merge* the old and new values into one e-class (uusing the union-find data structure).
+- And finally, *merge* the old and new values into one e-class (using the union-find data structure).

 This is different from a traditional approach that mutates the IR